Symbolic powers via extension: Introduction

 The paper is outlined as follows.
-In \Cref{section: Resurgence via prime extension}, we prove our main results regarding the relation symbolic powers of an ideal with its extension.
-In \Cref{section: resurgence and prime extension} we study prime extension property and its applications.
-In \Cref{section: resurgence of sum of ideals}, we apply results from \Cref{section: Resurgence via prime extension} and \Cref{section: resurgence and prime extension} we extend results regarding the sum of ideals in polynomial rings to finitely generated algebra domains over algebraically closed fields.
+In \Cref{section: Resurgence via prime extension}, we prove our main result regarding the relation symbolic powers of an ideal with its extension, and we also study \emph{prime extension property} and its applications.
+In \Cref{section: resurgence of sum of ideals}, we apply results from \Cref{section: Resurgence via prime extension} and we extend results regarding the sum of ideals in polynomial rings to finitely generated algebra domains over algebraically closed fields.

 \begin{acknowledgment} The authors are thankful to Tài Huy Hà for suggesting the problem and valuable comments.
-This is a part of the second author's Ph.D. thesis.
 We are also thankful to Souvik Dey and Hop D. Nguyen for some helpful discussions. \end{acknowledgment}